-At this point in his career, it’s doubtful anyone is going to “right the ship” for Cutler, who after 10 NFL seasons still struggles mightily with his mechanics and decision-making.
+At this point in his career, it’s doubtful anyone is going to “right the ship” for Cutler, who after 10 NFL seasons still struggles with his mechanics and decision-making.
 At 32 years old, Cutler is what he is, but there are signs he’s moving in the right direction.
-He did not throw an interception during team drills in training camp and was turnover free during the preseason.
-It’s not much to go on but if Cutler continues to be judicious with the football, it will go a long way toward keeping pace with Rodgers and company.
+He did not throw an interception during team drills in training camp and was turnover-free during the preseason.
+It’s not much to go on but if Cutler continues to be judicious with the football, it will go a long way toward keeping pace with Rodgers and Co.

 The Bears used to play basketball on offense with Brandon Marshall, Alshon Jeffrey and Martellus Bennett.
 Marshall’s with the Jets and his replacement, Kevin White, is injured.
 So who are Cutler’s targets?

-In a normal week, Alshon Jeffery would be expected to carry a heavy load in the passing attack and while he practiced today, he won't likely be 100 percent due to a calf injury.
+In a normal week, Alshon Jeffery would be expected to carry a heavy load in the passing attack, but he may not play due to a calf injury.
 That leaves Eddie Royal and Marquess Wilson, both fresh off their own injuries, as Cutler’s main wide receiver targets.
-Yet there’s no doubt he’s going to lean heavily on his two security blankets, Matt Forte and Alshon Jeffery, who will likely pick up most the slack through the air.
+Yet there’s no doubt he’s going to lean heavily on his two security blankets, Matt Forte and Martellus Bennett, who will likely pick up most the slack through the air.

-I know when the Packers went from the 4-3 to the 3-4 in 2009, there were a lot of round pegs and square holes.
+I remember when the Packers went from the 4-3 to the 3-4 in 2009, there were a lot of round pegs and square holes.
 How does Chicago’s personnel work in the new scheme?